rackerlabs/docs-cloud-cdn/rst/dev-guide/getting-started/prerequisites-for-using-api.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To run the examples in this guide, you must have the following
+prerequisites:

 - Rackspace Cloud account
 - Username and password to access the account
 - API key to access Rackspace Cloud services